 It is imperative to properly evaluate the distance between the trusses or joists and the soffit cover or other decorative siding in order to choose appropriate shims.
 It is often easier to find structural support close to the end of the eaves than close to the wall.

-The following instructions are for eaves or soffits that are perfectly level.
-For slanted eaves or rafters, it might be necessary to use an adapter or angled shims.
+The following instructions are for eaves or soffits which are perfectly level.
+For slanted eaves or rafters, it will be necessary to use angled shims.